awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-queries.md

                 at least one option must be specified

+            --export-id <exportId>
+                Export id

+                This option may occur a maximum of 1 times

             -f <queriesFile>, --queries-file <queriesFile>
                 Path to JSON queries file (file path, or 'https' or 's3' URI).